NikhilKorati/NLP-Python/README.md

 # NLP-Python

+A simple python project to understand how NLTK library for natural language processing

-Created a Naive Bayes Classifier to classify restaurant reviews
+After processing the data using NLTK applied a Naive Bayes to classify restaurant reviews

-The NLTK library and the GaussianNB Naive Bayes alogrithm has been used to solve this purpose

-The python file and dataset has been included for anyone to fork